collective/collective.fingerpointing/README.rst

 Life, the Universe, and Everything
 ==================================

-Finger Pointing adds additional logging events (e.g. user logging in and out and content type life cycle) to the standard Zope log.
-Also, during product installation, user can select to create unique Finger Pointing log and activate log rotation.

-Finally, the product configlet allows user can select which additional events to log.
+Finger Pointing is a basic audit logger that helps you keep record of events like user login/logout and content types objects life cycle.
+All events are logged into the standard Zope log and, optionally, to a dedicated audit log file.

+Other features included:

+- configurable via control panel configlet
+- log entries can be easily visualized by users with permissions to do so
+- support for Cloudflare's ``CF-Connecting-IP`` request header to log real client IP addresses
+- support for automatic log rotation based on audit log file size

 Mostly Harmless
 ===============